Write for us

 • Deep dives and unique angles on myalgic encephalomyelitis (ME), dysautonomia, MCAS, hEDS, and other related diseases and conditions commonly diagnosed alongside Long COVID

-• Long COVID reporting from outside the U.S., Europe, and Australia
+• Long COVID reporting from outside the U.S., Canada, Europe, and Australia

 • Covering Long COVID as a disability, or intersections between disability justice and Long COVID